No changes to Turkey deal on Nato, Sweden says

 "Since February last year, contacts in most sectors have been suspended, the vast majority of Finnish companies have left the Russian market, trade has collapsed, and border traffic has decreased drastically," it said.

-But Finland's Nato accession didn't see any substantial reaction by Russia, for all its anti-Nato hysteria, the ministry indicated.
+But Finland's Nato accession hasn't seen any substantial response by Russia, for all its anti-Nato hysteria, the ministry indicated.

 "We have recently seen a shift in Russian rhetoric and a narrative of Finland, mainly aimed at the domestic Russian audience.
 This seems to be Russia's way of reacting to Finland's Nato accession," it said.